 This section describes how to solve common problems you might encounter when using your VAIO computer.
 Many problems have simple solutions.
-Try these suggestions before contacting VAIO-Link.
+If these suggestions fail to solve your problems, use the VAIO Care.
+To launch the software, see Using the VAIO Care (page 31).